kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/02-react-components/03-es6-subclasses.md

 # ES6 Subclasses
-How to extend existing classes
+* Extending existing classes

-This is useful because in order to create React Components you have to extend existing classes
+    - This is useful because in order to create **React** Components you have to extend existing classes

 ## How can we extend our Person class?
-Employee is a good subclass of Person.
-They are persons but they also have salaries and job titles
+* Employee is a good subclass of Person
+* They are `Persons` but they also have `salaries` and `job titles`

 ```
 class Employee extends Person {